Projektgruppe-37/Backend/README.md

-# Intitial information
+# How to run the BreweryMES (WINDOWS)

-The brewery system BreweryMes can be run in two different ways.
+The brewery system BreweryMES can be run in two different ways.
 One connected directly with the physical simulator at SDU or remotely with the ARSim simulator.
+The application requires Docker to run, ***SO MAKE SURE THAT DOCKER IS RUNNING ON YOUR PC BEFORE RUNNING THE APPLICATION***
-Below informations regarding running the application is shown:
+Below informations regarding running the application is shown.

-## Running with the physical machine
+## Running with the physical machine (WINDOWS)
 1. Open a commandline, terminal, bash etc. from the project folder *BreweryMES* and type in following command:
    - `cd src/main/java/mes && docker-compose -f docker-compose1.yml build && docker-compose -f docker-compose1.yml up`
 2. When the following error message is shown, close the commandline, terminal, bash etc.: